Review

 There's a beautiful athletic woman at his side doing nothing but a standing-in-place rhumba for the longest while.
 When Lionel flirts with her without missing a beat, a laugh track has been put on the soundtrack to further phoney up the "live at the Apollo" affectation.

-Bongo Interlude is one of the more refined &ap exciting Snader short subjects.
-And if you recognize this excellent dancer, please inform me!
+Bongo Interlude is one of the more refined & exciting Snader short subjects.
+See also the reviews of the rest of Lionel Hampton's telescriptions.

 She expected to gain cross-over popularity but never did, possibly because she was a pure black beauty who exuded strength & was more threatening than the chubby singers white audiences could view as "mammy" types or the yaller beauties with thinner lips & narrow noses such as suited the aesthetics of white audiences.